A/N: Warning for graphic violence.

 Roman laughed, but his eyes on the cave entrance were cold.
 “It’s only going to get worse.
 Come on.”

 Roman slipped into the cave, Maebhe following.
 The ceiling was lit from above by industrial lights, and at the end was a rusty lift.
-Roman blinked at it.
+Roman frowned at it.
 “That wasn’t here back in my day.”

 “Really?
 It looks ancient.”